You are here

 - Does the research involve obtaining information about living individuals?

-- The project involves NO more than minimal risk (i.e., the level of risk that they would typically encounter in their daily lives).
+- NO more than minimal risk.
+Subjects are exposed to no more than minimal risk (i.e., the level of risk that they would typically encounter in their daily lives).

-- During the project, the subjects are NOT asked about sensitive, personal, incriminating or private information or issues, nor is such information collected about them (this includes information about sexual behavior or attitudes, immigration status, drug use, criminal activity, medical history or conditions, grades, or other information that could stigmatize the subject).
+- Subjects are NOT asked about sensitive, personal, incriminating or private information or issues, nor is such information collected about them (this includes information about sexual behavior or attitudes, immigration status, drug use, criminal activity, medical history or conditions, grades, or other information that could stigmatize the subject, etc.).

 - No information is collected that could harm the subject’s reputation, employability, or financial standing or that could place the subject at risk for criminal or civil liability.